Prashanti Talpankar: Writing

+Films

-Prashanti Talpankar has acted in many Konkani films.
+Talpankar has acted in many Konkani films.
 Some of her films include Aleesha (2004), Paltadacho Munis (2009), Baga Beach (2013) and Juze (2018).
 All of these films have won awards, at either the national or the international level.

+Personal life

+Talpankar is married to author and journalist Sandesh Prabhudesai.
+Being a survivor of breast cancer, she now regularly talks about her cancer survival journey to spread awareness.